Arrieta sharp, Phillies beat Dodgers 6-1; Maeda strains hip

 Maeda was diagnosed with a strained left hip.

+"I felt it at the end of my last outing," Maeda said through a translator.
+"In between this outing and that one, it felt pretty good until I started pitching in this game.
+It's something that was getting considerably better and it was really not much of a concern.
+I think I won't be out a long time, but I'll have to see what the MRI says."

-Arrieta was on cruise control most of the night, retiring the first six batters he faced before Logan Forsythe singled in the third inning.
+Arrieta was on cruise control most of the night, retiring the first six batters before Logan Forsythe singled in the third.
 All six hits he gave up were singles and the Dodgers advanced just three runners to second base against him, with one coming on a wild pitch and another on a passed ball.

+"He's been really dependable early in the season and we certainly look forward to his starts for that reason," manager Gabe Kapler said.
+"We expect that we're going to get length, we expect that we're going to get efficiency, we expect that he will be composed and the moment's not going to be too big for him."

 In five May starts, Arrieta gave up a combined three earned runs, good for a 0.90 ERA.
 It was Arrieta's second consecutive scoreless outing after he blanked the Atlanta Braves over 6 2/3 innings last Wednesday.
 He also held the New York Mets scoreless over 7 1/3 innings on May 11.